-If a sponsor or subcontractor is not currently in InfoEd, you must submit a request to the Sponsored Research Business Systems Team to add the entity by using the Sponsor/Subcontractor Change Request in InfoEd.
-If you need help in completing the form, use the job aids below:
+If a sponsor or subcontractor is not currently in CERES, you must submit a request for a new organization to the Sponsored Research Business Systems Team.

 Please note that processing sponsor and subcontractor requests usually takes 2 – 10 business days, depending on how involved the screening/verification process is.

 While you are waiting for a new sponsor or subcontractor to be added, do not choose a different entity to serve as a temporary placeholder.